Trapeze Classes for NYC Kids: Where to Study Aerial Circus Arts

 Ages 5 and up

-Well known choreographer Elizabeth Streb's studio offers lots of fast-paced offbeat dance classes for kids.
+Well-known choreographer Elizabeth Streb's studio offers lots of fast-paced offbeat dance classes for kids.
 But if trapeze is what you're after, try Kid Fly, where participants are evaluated individually and learn at their own pace.
 If your little aerial artists get really good, they'll graduate to the España-STREB Trapeze Academy to work on routines and tricks.
 Participants are encouraged to commit to a semester of classes, but if space is available, drop-ins are allowed.
-Visit the website for website for full details on class options and pricing.
+Visit the website for full details on class options and pricing.

 LAVA Studio – Prospect Heights